juanscr/windows_dotfiles/README.md

 After that, setup a new trigger, select "At log on" as the trigger and change to only run when "Specific user:" is yours (it should be automatically set if you are logged in as your user).
+I also activate a delay on the trigger as for some weird reason without it AHK would fail to start.

 Then, set the action and as the script set the path to the `autohotkey` executable and, as an argument, the path to the autohotkey configuration you want.
 You should have something similar as: